pterodactyl/documentation/project/community.md

 This community is fairly lax in regards to moderating language.
 However, the following are some examples of behavior that is absolutely _not_ tolerated and for which you will be removed from the community.

-* Racist, sexist, homophobic, transphobic, or otherwise deregatory speech, images, or insinuations.
-* Language whose sole purpose is to denigrate any individual, organization, or class of individual.
+* Racist, sexist, homophobic, transphobic, or otherwise deregatory speech, images, insinuations, or any language whose sole purpose is to denigrate any individual, organization, or class of individual.
 * Threats of violence against any person, group, or organization including "doxxing" of these entities.
 * Pornographic or excessively violent content.